 The two behaviors of trust are withholding and transparency.
 There is an art to knowing when to listen or hold back, withhold or be transparent.
 Demonstrating mastery of this art builds trust.
 Demonstrating accountability by engaging others with integrity builds the foundation for trust.
 It is difficult to trust someone who doesn’t live congruently or discloses too much or too little.

-Shifting from hostility to respect.
 After establishing integrity, participation, and trust, establishing a connection is relatively easy.
-Cultivating a connection with others and even ourselves will require courage and patience but is critical in establishing a deeper groove toward inclusive communication.
-It is when respect is given that hostility can be understood – the first step in getting everyone’s needs met.
+Cultivating a connection with others requires courage and patience but is critical in establishing inclusive communication.

 When people are better connected to others as well as themselves, the desire to support each other becomes the default.
 Being supportive means going from fearful to generous, and seeking prosperity for others.
-People in supportive environments behave more consistently.
-Being supportive means constant vigilance to getting people’s needs met and helping them feel safe.
-Becoming a constant caregiver in cultivating a vital and thriving culture is essential to the health of the organization, team, and the individual.
+People who provide support can cultivate a thriving culture that is essential to the health of the organization, team, and the individual.

 These needs are most effective when met in sequential order, in every aspect of our lives.
 If they aren’t met, we might feel excluded.
 Exclusion can be triggered in a variety of ways.
 From someone simply using the cell phone while you’re having a conversation, to noticing that someone didn’t say hello to you as they walked by.
 Ultimately, exclusion comes from some version of not feeling valued or welcomed.

 If we go through a prolonged period of unmet needs, a new mindset can be developed.
 Neogy calls this the zone of exclusion.
 While these mindsets stem from being excluded, over time they lead the individual to exclude others.